traefik/traefik/docs/content/contributing/building-testing.md

 traefik*
 ```

-The following targets can be executed outside Docker (we don't recommend that):
+The following targets can be executed outside Docker by setting the variable `PRE_TARGET` to an empty string (we don't recommend that):

 - `test-unit`
 - `test-integration`